“HOW SHOULD MEN LEAD

 “Daily family worship ought to be the foundation of your fatherly exercising of your prophetical office toward your children. ”

 As Priest, not sacrificing bloody animals, but as ones offering sacrifices of praise, we pray and intercede for others (1 Tim.
 2:1; Heb.
 13:15-16).
 Pastor Beeke addresses this in two needed ways: for his wife and children.
-If we aren’t doing this now, guys, there’s no time like the present.
-We need to get out of our funk of passivity and get down our knees in humility.

 “But will you pray daily for your children, one by one, that each may know his sin, each may be kept from sin, each may fly to the Savior, and each may live a life of holiness?”